The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The accounts should provide, as a starting point, a list of all the deceased's assets and liabilities at date of death.
 It will mirror the free estate section of the inheritance tax account (IHT 400 or IHT 205).
-It will not include joint property (see below), or property in which the deceased had an interest in possession (settled property) as these assets are not under the control of the executors or governed
+It will not include joint property (see below), or property in which the deceased had an interest in possession (settled property) as these assets are not under the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 IntroductionA company that is not resident in the UK will only be subject to UK corporation tax if it carries on a trade in the UK through a permanent establishment.
 Where it does so, it will be subject to UK corporation tax on all profits that are attributable to the UK permanent establishment.

 Statutory sick pay (SSP)Statutory sick pay has its origins in the Social Security and Housing Benefits Act 1982, Part 1.
 Various amendments have been made to this Act to give us the SSP system we now operate.Temporary changes to SSP for coronavirus (COVID-19)New legislation has been put in place in